Asset Deduplication FAQ

 What happens when I add additional connectors with asset data?

-If the deduplication criteria are met, the data merges from multiple connectors into a single asset.
+If the deduplication criteria are met, data from multiple connectors merges into a single asset.
+These are considered Multi Source Assets.
+For more information, see View License Information in the Tenable Vulnerability Management User Guide.

 If the criteria aren't met, the platform treats the asset as unique and creates a new record in the inventory.